jo-walker/e-commerce/README.md

 This command starts the server for the project.
 Replace `npm start` with the appropriate command if using a different server setup.

 5. Launch the website:
-Open a web browser and enter the URL where the server is running (e.g., `http://localhost:3000`).
+Open a web browser and enter the URL where the LIVE server is running (e.g., `http://localhost:3000`).

 5. Test all functionalities to ensure proper operation:
 Explore different features of the website and ensure they work as expected.
 Report any issues or bugs to the project maintainers.